#Routines and Baby care

 baby with cradle cap on face

-A hypothesis regarding cradle cap suggests that your baby's sebaceous glands might not be functioning optimally at this early stage due to the influence of hormones transferred during gestation.
-However, you can find reassurance in the fact that over time, your baby's hormonal balance will gradually stabilise.
+• Mum's Hormones: One hypothesis for cradle cap suggests that your baby's sebaceous glands may not be fully developed at this early stage, influenced by hormones transferred during pregnancy.
+However, rest assured that as your baby grows, their hormonal balance will naturally adjust over time.

 Myths about Cradle Cap